this-is-shreya/this-is-shreya/README.md

 <h2 align="center">Hi there 👋, I'm Shreya Srivastava</h2>
 <h3> Who am I?</h3>
 I'm an Indian Undergraduate Student, currently pursuing B.Tech in Computer Engineering.
 I'm a project enthusiast, that is, I love solving real-world problems using my coding skills.
 I'm proficient in languages like C, Javascript, PHP and love fiddling with databases like MySQL and MongoDB.
-I'm an aspiring Full Stack Web Developer but my love for backend will always be more😄 as in backend we get the opportunity to resolve errors, connect it to database, solve real-world problems.
+<br>I'm an aspiring Full Stack Web Developer but my love for backend will always be more😄 as in backend we get the opportunity to resolve errors, connect it to database, solve real-world problems.
 Even though I'm passionate about web development, I keep exploring new technologies as I don't want to limit myself to one domain.

 - 🌱 I’m currently learning various technologies
 - 💬 Ask me about **ANYTHING**, happy to help!